 Fuck.
 I was in nirvana.

-The bartender — another young lass in soiled whites (that’s all Rata hires: women; that’s all they wear, soiled whites) — slid a Collins glass full of amber and crushed ice in front of me, a dare.
-I waited.
-In a minute she spoke, “Rata says whatever you want.”
-I asked her to bring whatever she thought was best today.
+The bartender — another young lass in soiled whites (that’s all Rata hires: women; that’s all they wear, soiled whites) — slid a Collins glass full of amber and crushed ice in front of me, an invitation.
+“Rata says whatever you want.”
+I asked her to bring what she thought was best today.

 The amber was Calvados: score 2 for Rata, nothing but net.